Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Introduction

 \subsection{Outline}

 In \autoref{sec:svoas} we review the theory of \svoa{}s and their representations.
 Then we introduce the regularity assumptions necessary for this work.
-We also give some examples of \svoa{}s.
+We also discuss some examples of \svoa{}s.

 In \autoref{sec:hol} we specialise to self-dual \svoa{}s and describe in particular the representation category and characters of their even parts.
-The former leads to the neighbourhood method if $8$ divides the central charge.
+The former gives rise to the neighbourhood method if $8$ divides the central charge.

-Then, in \autoref{sec:voas} we review the notion of associated lattice of a \voa{} and how to decompose the \voa{} with respect to the corresponding dual pair.
+Then, in \autoref{sec:voas} we review the notion of the associated lattice of a \voa{} and how to decompose a \voa{} with respect to the corresponding dual pair.

-In \autoref{sec:holvoa} we recall the classification of the self-dual \voa{}s of central charge $24$, which can be proved using the results from the preceding section.
+In \autoref{sec:holvoa} we use the results from the preceding section to explain an enumeration procedure for self-dual \voa{}s.
+As an application, we describe the classification of these \voa{}s in central charge $24$.

-Applying these results also to the even subalgebra of a self-dual \svoa{} yields one of the two main tools for classifying self-dual \svoa{}s.
+Applying those results also to the even subalgebra of a self-dual \svoa{} yields one of the two main tools for classifying the latter.
 This is developed in \autoref{sec:evensub}.

 In \autoref{sec:orbifold} we study the neighbourhood method, i.e.\ $\Z_2$-orbifolds of self-dual \voa{}s, which is the other main tool used in this text.

 Finally, in \autoref{sec:class} we combine the results of the two preceding sections to classify the self-dual \svoa{}s of central charge $24$.